-On the day of surgery, the patient arrives in the Rex Hospital nuclear medicine department 2 hours before the scheduled surgery time.
+On the day of surgery, the patient arrives at the hospital about 2 hours before the scheduled surgery time.
 A local anesthetic, lidocaine, is injected beneath the nipple of the involved breast, which may cause some localized burning in the injection site, but this should only last for a few seconds.
 Following the lidocaine injection, a radioactive tracer is injected that will move through the lymph system over the next few hours.

 The patient arrives in surgery 2 hours after injection of the radioactive tracer.
 After anesthesia is administered, the surgeon also injects 2 to 5 cc of 1% isosulfan blue dye around the tumor site as an additional method of locating sentinel nodes.
 A hand-held gamma probe called a Neoprobe will be moved over the body to identify “hot” or radioactive lymph nodes.
 These nodes may also be stained blue because of the blue dye.
 Lymph nodes with high radiation counts and/or stained blue are considered sentinel nodes and will be removed and studied by the pathology department.